malgamves/CommunityWriterPrograms/README.md

   > Wordpress tutorials and articles.

 - [Dockship](https://dockship.io/articles) - $20
-  > Machine Learning and Data Science.
+  > Machine Learning and Data Science/ You need to be signed in to be able to create content.

 ---
 ## Resources with similar lists